 - Vision screening

 The sooner amblyopia or risk factors for amblyopia are detected, the more likely amblyopia can be prevented or corrected.
 Amblyopia may become irreversible if not diagnosed and treated before age 8, at which time the visual system has often matured.
-Most children who are identified and treated before age 5 have some vision improvement.
-Earlier treatment increases the likelihood that vision will be completely recovered.
+Early diagnosis and treatment increase the likelihood that vision will be completely recovered.
 In certain circumstances, older children with amblyopia can still have vision improvement with treatment.
 Failure to effectively treat amblyopia may result in permanent visual impairment in the affected eye.
 For these reasons, vision screening programs for children should be supported by the community.

 - Eyeglasses or contact lenses